Robert-van-Engelen/Forth500/manual.md

     ANEW _program_ ↲

+**WARNING:** a deferred word referencing a word that is deleted is no longer executable.
+Executing it will likely lead to a crash, because the reference is deleted.

 **WARNING:** do not use `DEFINITIONS` after `MARKER` or after `ANEW`, except when defining a new `VOCABULARY` with `DEFINITIONS` that will be removed by the marker.
 Beware that extending a previous vocabulary with `DEFINITIONS` can